Max-Derner/python-lessons/Lesson_01/01_basic_class_structure.md

 ```
 Few things to note:
 * We declare our class using the keyword `class`
-* Our classes are named in CamelCase
+* Our classes are named in PascalCase
 * The initialising function is called `__init__` (note the two underscores either side)
 * `self` acts as the variable to refer to the instance of the class itself
 * `self` must be the first argument passed into any method belonging to a class

 **N.B.** you don't _have_ to call the `self` keyword "self".
 If you replaced every instance of `self` with `this` (like the Java equivalent) nothing bad would happen, it's not even a PEP8 standard!
-I say nothing bad would happen, but your Python fanatic colleagues would secretly hate you forever because naming it "self" is standard procedure.
+Well I say nothing bad would happen, but your Python fanatic colleagues would secretly hate you forever because naming it "self" is standard procedure.

 # Privates, constants, default arguments, and docstrings